Mishra-Apurva/AWSHackathon_ProRecruiter/README.md

 ## Future Works
 ### Technical Improvements
 - Integrate with Amazon SES or WorkMail to generalise across email clients (constraint for setup during short hackathon duration)
+- ourCustomClassifierModel.ipnyb is currently incomplete, because of limited policy access.
+The model was run and integrated with email with Amazon CLI.
 - Allow client for customisation of categories
 ### Wider Industry Application
 - Students: As individuals transitioning into the workforce, organizing professional and academic emails based on context provide clarity and categorization for productivity.